nasa/fprime/docs/HowTo/develop-fprime-libraries.md

 The example platform would thus need to include `set(FPRIME_PLATFORM "my-platform")`.

 The `cmake/platform` folder may contain any number of platform files and must be placed in the root of the library's directory structure.

-## Optional: F´ Module Directories

-F´ libraries share F´ code through modules.
-These module directories are created by `fprime-util new --component` or by hand and may include any F´ code (Components, Ports, Topologies, Data Types, etc.).
-These types are made available to users of the library by ensuring that they are added to the `library.cmake` file.
-The only restriction is that these component should be placed under a namespacing directory for the library (e.g. `MyLibrary`) to avoid collisions with other libraries and F´ code.

 ## Conclusion